White Spots On Ham – Safe To Eat Or Avoid?

 This acid is produced as a result of protein breakdown, and its increase can cause the appearance of crystals or white spots in cured meats.

-No, white spots on ham are not mold.
+White spots on ham are not mold.
 They are a natural part of the curing process.

-Yes, white spots on deli ham are completely safe to eat and are an indication that the ham was properly cured.
+White spots on deli ham are completely safe to eat and are an indication that the ham was properly cured.

-No, white spots on ham are not an indication of spoilage.
+White spots on ham are not an indication of spoilage.
 They are a sign of quality and a properly cured ham.